mengsig/DiffusiveNStochastic/README.md

 $ sudo snap install zig

+If you do not have the snap package manager, you can install it via:

+$ sudo apt-get update
+$ sudo apt-get install snapd

 If you have a MacOS, you can install Zig via Brew with the following command: